How people in low-income communities are coping with heating cities could set the example for future heat-stressed citizens to follow.

 This research was funded by UK Research and Innovation and the Global Challenges Research Fund through the Economic and Social Research Council, with support from the Scottish Funding Council, as part of Cool Infrastructures, a multi-disciplinary project into life with heat in global cities.

-This article has been republished in the wake of heatwaves in India, China and Europe.
+This article has been republished in the wake of heatwaves in Asia.
 It first appeared on March 11, 2022.